hisubram/mobilefoundation/index.md

       + The `username` and `password` is automatically generated for you.
 You have access to them when the server is up and running.

-        The process of provisioning your server starts.
+        The process of creating your server starts.
 This process takes about 10 minutes, and a message window indicates the progress of this operation.
 When complete a dashboard is displayed where you can see:
           -	The status of your server that is running (state, size).
           -	The server route is created for you.
 Use this route in your mobile application to connect to the {{site.data.keyword.mfserver_short_notm}}.
           -	Your personal `username` and `password` to access the {{site.data.keyword.mfp_oc_short_notm}}.
 The `password` is hidden.
 Click **Show Password** icon to visualize it.